-Entry nodes are objects that participate in exogenous arrival events leading to the creation of work objects, which are either routed to a successor node or pushed to an output queue.
-The definition of an entry node combines defining both a (possibly spatial) node object and an associated implicit arrival event type.
+An entry node consists of an entrance object that participates in exogenous arrival events leading to the creation of work objects, which are either routed to a successor node or pushed to an output queue.
+The definition of an entry node combines defining both a (possibly spatial) entrance object and an associated implicit arrival event type.
 Examples of objects that can be modeled as entry nodes are: office/building entrances and mail reception offices.

 An entry node object definition may include

 successorNodeattribute slot for assigning a successor node to which work objects are routed;